 LOW RISK MEDIUM RISK HIGH RISK Athletes will follow ASAA guide- lines for competition.
-Athletes will be screened using the COVID-19 athlete monitor- ing form including temperature checks.
+Athletes will follow ASAA guide- lines for competition.
+Activities may be limited.
+It is recommended that participants follow CDC guidelines.
+Athletes may be screened using the COVID-19 athlete monitor- ing form.
 Athletes with symptoms will not be admitted.
-There should be a designated individual on site responsible for Athletes will follow ASAA guide- lines for competition.
-Athletes will be screened using the COVID-19 athlete monitor- ing form including temperature checks.
-Athletes with symptoms will not be admitted.
-There should be a designated individual on site responsible for All activities cease.
-Maintaining virtual contact with participants is encouraged. monitoring and following all screening, cleaning, and social distancing protocols. monitoring and following all screening, cleaning, and social distancing protocols.
+It is recommended that participants follow CDC guidelines.
+There should be a designated individual on-site responsible for monitoring and following all screening, cleaning, and social distancing protocols.